 The Evoke Generator is the module that creates the Visual Studio or Xamarin Solution and associated projects.
 The Generator provides the association with a backend database and allows for the generation of the database CRUD layer.

 Within Evoke, Native is the area for generating full native apps.
-The generated Visual Studio/Xamarin solution includes all the projects neccessary to compile/build complete native apps for all platforms.
+The generated Visual Studio/Xamarin solution includes all the projects necessary to compile/build complete native apps for all platforms.

 The licensing terms of Evoke require that App Designers create a table/file within your database called "EVLU".
 Additional information regarding the EVLU file is available in Reserved Entities - EVLU section.